steinkel/LogMail/README.md

 * Make output nice, something like from > to : subject
 * Store subject in database ?
 * test how html emails are displayed
+* use cache instead of the database for store the emails ?